 How is crypto taxed in Bolivia?

 There are no specific crypto tax laws.
-The Servicio de Impuestos Nacionales (SIN) has not issued crypto-specific guidance.
-Individual capital gains from crypto are currently in a gray area and may not be taxed.
-Business-level crypto activity (frequent trading, mining) may be subject to the 25% corporate income tax.
+The SIN has not issued crypto-specific guidance.
+Individual capital gains are in a gray area and currently untaxed in practice.
+Business-level crypto activity may be subject to 25% IUE.
 Keep records for potential future regulation.
+Stablecoin funding eliminates capital gains exposure.

 Which crypto cards work in Bolivia?